 To achieve optimum project performance in complex and strategic supplier relationships, you need to enlist the help of skilled people, placed in the right roles, while allowing them the freedom necessary to bring their skills and expertise to bear on the project.
-Nothing new there I appreciate, but it’s how you go about ensuring this that could well separate the service you’ll receive this year from the problematic outsourcing projects others will experience.
+Nothing new there I appreciate, but it’s how you go about ensuring this that could well separate the service you’ll receive from the problematic complex/strategic projects others will experience.

-Although a ‘skills gap’ is often cited as the primary reason for projects failing to achieve their intended outcomes, this is just one of a number of important issues that combine to sap the energy out of a relationship.
-Other factors are also at work which could hold you back and remove any chance of innovations developing – innovations that could not only see your expectations met, but surpassed by a partner in tune with your needs and dedicated to doing their best for you and your project.
+Although a ‘skills gap’ is often cited as the primary reason for these types of projects failing to achieve their intended outcomes, this is just one of a number of important issues that combine to sap the energy out of a relationship.
+Other factors are also at work that often hold you back and reduce chances of innovations developing – innovations that might not only see your expectations met, but surpassed by a partner in tune with your needs and dedicated to doing their best for you and the business outcomes of your project.

-In today’s complex, cut-throat world of large contract outsourcing and ever-tightening budgetary constraints, it’s all the more important to have the correct structures and processes in place to encourage you to do the day-to-day tasks that often make a big difference to your projects and the relationships that guide them.
+In today’s complex, cut-throat world of large project contracts and ever-tightening budgetary constraints, it’s all the more important to have the correct structures and processes in place to encourage you to do the day-to-day tasks that often make a big difference to your project performance and the relationships that guide them.

-If you don’t know what you are looking to achieve and why, you cannot effectively communicate this to your outsourced partner.
-If they don’t have a crystal clear understanding of your goals, it’s unlikely that they’ll be able to achieve them.
-It’s therefore, imperative that your organisation undertakes an extensive analysis of what it wishes to achieve and why, to provide the clarity necessary to reach a successful outcome.
-To do so may prevent misunderstandings that otherwise could occur and cause problems later in the project.
+If your partner doesn’t have a crystal clear understanding of your quantified goals, it’s unlikely that they’ll be able to achieve them.
+It is, therefore, imperative that your organisation undertakes an extensive analysis of what it wishes to achieve and why, to provide the clarity necessary to reach a successful outcome.
+To do so may prevent misunderstandings that otherwise could occur and grow to cause problems later in the project.

-The clearer you can be, the more confident and collaborative your relationship with your outsourced partner will become.
+The clearer you can be, the more confident and collaborative your relationship with your project partner will become.
 Plan to succeed with a detailed, clear and thoroughly researched business case.

 2. Work out what motivates your service provider

-We cannot overstate the need for building a collaborative relationship with your outsourced partners.
-Misunderstandings, diverging objectives, animosity, and a breakdown in communications – all can have a significantly detrimental impact on a project.
-The risk of this happening on your project can be minimised by starting the relationship off in the right way, understanding one another and having clarity of purpose.
+We cannot overstate the need for building a collaborative relationship with your project partners.
+Misunderstandings, diverging objectives, animosity, and a breakdown in communications – all usually have a significantly detrimental impact on a project.
+However, the risk of this happening on your project can be minimised by starting the relationship off in the right way, gaining a deeper understanding of one another and having clarity of purpose.

 3. Properly utilise service provider expertise

-Where you have selected your outsourced partner for their specific expertise, utilise it.
+Where you have selected your project partner for their specific expertise, utilise it.
 After all, as specialists in their field they are likely to have worked on more projects like yours, bringing external and wider experience across other organisations and sectors, than you and your team may have.
-Your provider may well have insights and ideas that could benefit your project, and they are very likely to be better placed to determine ‘how’ to achieve the outcomes you have identified in your business case for the project.
+Your provider may well have insights and ideas that could benefit your project, and they may be better placed to determine ‘how’ to achieve the outcomes you have identified in your business case for the project.

-Gaining their expert advice, getting them to ‘sense check’ your goals and objectives, and having them carry out due diligence on the project before you commit significant funds to it makes good sense.
+Gaining their expert advice, getting them to ‘sense check’ your goals and objectives, and having them carry out appropriately detailed due diligence on the project before you commit significant funds to it, makes good sense.